tedunderwood/noveltmmeta/sample/process.md

 If a **realname** or **pseudonym** is salient, add it.
 If not (it's usually not) leave those fields blank.

-**e) firstpub** Try to infer first publication date for the work.
-If you don't get information that indicates something other than **inferreddate,** leave this field blank.
+**e) Work-specific questions.** Try to infer first publication date for the work.
+If you find something earlier than **inferreddate**, put it in the **firstpub** column.
+If not, leave that column blank.
+If the title implies that this is a volume of *Collected Works* (or similar generic title), see if you can infer the volume-specific title by copying the docid and pasting it into a HathiTrust URL.
+If so, put the more specific title in **shorttitle.** If not, that's fine; don't sweat this part.

 **f)** Finally, make sure something is written under **category**; we're going to be using that field to distinguish completed rows from not-yet-examined rows.
 You may sort or reshuffle your data, so you won't be able to count on mere sequence to keep track of what you've done.